pminasandra/bout-duration-distributions/README.md

 Analyses are to be done as follows:

-- Running `python3 replicates.py` generates Markovised pseudosequences to be
+- Running `python3 code/pkgnametbd/replicates.py` generates Markovised pseudosequences to be
   used in the remaining analyses.
 This step will use a lot of storage space.
-  Ensure that you have enough free space on your hard-disk.
+  Ensure that you have enough free space on your hard-disk. **This step MUST be run first.**
 - Running `python3 code/pkgnametbd/fitting.py` generates all bout duration
     distributions and generates tables containing AIC values.
 - Running `python3 code/pkgnametbd/survival.py` creates plots with the hazard functions for all behaviours.